circleci/circleci-docs/jekyll/_cci2/executor-types.md

        command: [mongod, --smallfiles]

     steps:
-      - run: telnet localhost 27017 # command is executed in alpine container and can access
+      # command will execute in alpine container
-                                    # mongo on localhost
+      # and can access mongo on localhost
+      - run: telnet localhost 27017
 ```

-In case of a multi-image docker configuration build steps are executed in the first container listed (Main Container).
+In a multi-image configuration build, steps are executed in the first container listed (main container).

-Images for docker build system might be specified in a few ways:
- * `name:tag` or `name@digest` of the public image on Docker Hub:
-   * `alpine:3.4`
-   * `redis@sha256:54057dd7e125ca41...`

- * `image_full_url:tag` or `image_full_url@digest` of the public image on any public Docker Registry:
-   * `gcr.io/google-containers/busybox:1.24`
-   * `gcr.io/google-containers/busybox@sha256:4bdd623e848417d9612...`

-Only public images and public Docker Registries are supported (read about [Remote Docker]( {{ site.baseurl }}/2.0/remote-docker) to find out how to work with private images/registries).

-Read more about other available options for [Docker Executor]( {{ site.baseurl }}/2.0/configuration-reference).
+More details on the Docker Executor are available [here]( {{ site.baseurl }}/2.0/configuration-reference).

-### Typical use cases
-* You have a self-sufficient application
-* You have an application that requires additional services to be tested
-* Your application is distributed as a Docker Image (requires using [Remote Docker]({{ site.baseurl }}/2.0/remote-docker))
-* You want to use `docker-compose` (requires using [Remote Docker]({{ site.baseurl }}/2.0/remote-docker))

 ### Advantages

-* The fastest way to start a build
+- Fastest way to start a build
-* Using any custom images for build environment
+- Use any custom image for a build environment
-* Built-in image caching
+- Built-in image caching
-* Building/running/publishing Docker images via [Remote Docker]( {{ site.baseurl }}/2.0/remote-docker)
+- Build, run, and publish Docker images via [Remote Docker][remote-docker]

 ### Limitations

-* Might be insufficient for complex build environments (low-level work with network, kernel, etc)
+- Not always sufficient for complex build environments requiring low-level work with the network/kernel/etc.
-* Might require some work to migrate current, not Docker oriented, CI config/script
+- Requires some work to migrate legacy CI configuration

-### Best practises
+### Best Practices

-* **We strongly encourage to avoid using mutable tags** (like `latest`, `1`, etc) because it'll lead to unexpected changes in your build environment.
-Also we don't guaranty that mutable tag will return up-to-date version of an image (`alpine:latest` might return stale month old cache).
-Instead we recommend to use precise versions of images (`redis:3.2.7`) or digests (`redis@sha256:95f0c9434f37db0a4f...`).
+#### Avoid Mutable Tags

+We strongly discourage using mutable tags like `latest` or `1`.
+Mutable tags often lead to unexpected changes in your build environment.

+We also can’t guarantee that mutable tags will return an up-to-date version of an image.
+You could specify `alpine:latest` and actually get a stale cache from a month ago.

+Instead, we recommend using precise image versions or digests, like `redis:3.2.7` or `redis@sha256:95f0c9434f37db0a4f...`.

+#### Use Custom Images

-* Build your own, specific for your build needs, images instead of using some base image and installing additional tools during build execution.
-It'll significantly reduce your build time.
-Read more about [how to create a Docker image](TBD).
+Instead of using a base image and installing additional tools during a build’s execution, we recommend [making custom images](https://docs.docker.com/engine/getstarted/step_four/) that meet the build’s requirements.

 ## Machine Executor